Khazrak/JDocker/README.md

 * Import Image from tarball

 ### Misc
-* Create a new image from a container's changes
 * Monitor Docker's events
 * Get a tarball containing all images in a repository
 * Get a tarball containing all images
 * Load a tarball with a set of images and tags into docker
-* Image tarball format

-*Testing of OSX socket
+* Testing of OSX socket
-*NamedPipe for Windows
+* NamedPipe for Windows

 More Custom Tests